-If this doesn’t function like it should, it will result in the following browser message:
+If this process doesn’t function as it should, it will result in the following browser message:

-There are few reasons that frequently cause an error in establishing database connection:
+There are a few reasons that frequently cause an error in establishing a database connection:

 - Wrong Database Login Credentials – Information that your WP site uses to link to your MySQL database.

-- Corrupt WordPress Installation Files – Happens more often than you realize.
+- Corrupt WordPress Installation Files – This one happens more often than you realize.

-- Database Server Problem – A common problem with shared hosts caused by traffic overload.
+- Database Server Problem – A common problem with shared hosting, caused by traffic overload.